Used Bike Review: Honda CBR 600 RR (07-08)

 Joining some of the bigger A roads on my way to the Lake District I got to experiment a little with the bike.
 Power is plentiful and available right throughout the rev range.
 Once you get to around 10,000 rpm things really get going and the bike seems to love being that high in the rev range.

 Fast sweeping bends and slower technical corners are just as effortless as the town riding.
 If Honda know one things, it’s how to make a good sports bike.
-The CBR feels incredibly stable and balanced at all speeds, even without any rider aids that many of us have got used to on the modern era sports bikes.
+The CBR feels incredibly stable and balanced at all speeds, even without any of the rider aids that many of us have got used to on the modern era sports bikes.

 The throttle is responsive but not overly aggressive, overtaking is a breeze with no need to shift down a gear or two (although the bike loves it if you do!).
 Leaving Penrith and joining the M6 southbound, I’m still ache free even after a good few hours riding.
 Even though you’re clearly in a racing position, it’s very easy to obtain a more “upright” posture when cruising which really helps keep the pressure from your wrists.